fbpx

 IMF (Inframammary fold)

-This incision is placed in the fold under the breast and virtually not noticeable in most patients.
+This incision is placed in the fold under the breast.
 It allows for large implants to be put in through a small hole and all the dissection is done under direct vision.
 Typically the scar will be 4-5 cm in length.
-This is the most common approach used by most plastic surgeons.
+This is the most common approach used by plastic surgeons.

 Periareolar